-- Bring your concern up at the pre-drywall (frame stage) tour. - Contact your New Homes Sales Specialist via email.
+- Bring your concern up at the pre-drywall (frame stage) tour. - Contact your sales consultant, in writing, with your question.
+You are welcome to use one of the Home Buyer Inquiry forms included at the end of this chapter.
 We will note the date and time it was received and will respond within two business days unless we notify you that additional time is needed.
+(Additional forms are available at your sales center.)